 Transfer credit hours from other domestic universities, international universities, or military educational programs may be used to fulfill requirements for the doctor of philosophy degree at MSU provided they meet the criteria established by the Graduate School, meet program requirements, and are academically relevant to the current program at the completion of the degree.
 At the doctoral level, transfer credit cannot exceed one-half of the coursework requirement.
 All dissertation credit hours must be taken at MSU.
 Up to one-third of the required 12 hours for a doctoral minor may be transferred to MSU.
 Only courses in which grades of B or higher were earned may be accepted for transfer.
 No credits can be transferred after successful completion of the Preliminary/ Comprehensive Examination.
+See the Transfer Credit (p.
+7) section and the Transferred and Shared Credit Hours (p.
+7) section for additional details.

 Ph.D.
+Examinations

-Examinations Qualifying Examination
+Qualifying Examination